skwp/dotfiles/README.md

  * ,T - Tag list (list of methods in a class)

  **RSI-reduction**

- * Cmd-k and Cmd-d to type underscores and dashes (use ), since they are so common in code but so far away from home row
+ * Cmd-k and Cmd-d to type underscores and dashes (use Shift), since they are so common in code but so far away from home row
  * ; instead of : - avoid Shift for common tasks, just hit semicolon to get to ex mode
  * ,. to go to last edit location instead of '. because the apostrophe is hard on the pinky